- Who we are

 - When you contact us one of our clinicians will take some basic information and arrange a time for someone from the ASD team to contact you to offer an appointment.
 They will also send you some questionnaires to complete and send back to us.
-A key ASD team Clinical Psychologist will be allocated to work directly with you and will be your main person of contact throughout the assessment process.
+A key ASD team therapist will be allocated to work directly with you and will be your main person of contact throughout the assessment process.

 - At the first appointment, we will spend some time thinking about your reasons for considering an ASD assessment and will take a history of your development.
 We will also screen for other neurodevelopmental and mental health conditions.
 Where possible, it is helpful for us to speak to a family member or someone who knew you from birth in order to obtain an objective overview of your developmental history.
 At the end of this appointment we will discuss whether you would like to go ahead with an assessment for ASD and if this would be helpful to you based on the outcome of this initial conversation.

 - If you decide to go ahead, we will complete a more comprehensive information gathering exercise e.g. from your education institution, GP and other relevant sources of information.
 We will also arrange a time for you to come in for the formal structured interview process which will involve an assessment tool called the ADOS-2.
 We will explain more about this to you if we all agree to go ahead with this stage of the assessment.

 - Once both the direct and indirect assessment processes have been completed, we will arrange a final appointment to meet and feedback the conclusions of our assessment and think with you about recommendations to support you in moving forward.
 We will finalise the report with you and then send you a final version of the assessment results and recommendations.